dotnet/docs/docs/csharp/tour-of-csharp/index.md

 ---
 title: A Tour of C# - C# Guide
 description: New to C#?
-Learn the basics of the language. ms.date: 08/03/2020
+Learn the basics of the language. ms.date: 08/06/2020
 ---

 # A tour of the C# language

 C# (pronounced "See Sharp") is a modern, object-oriented, and type-safe programming language.
 C# has its roots in the C family of languages and will be immediately familiar to C, C++, Java, and JavaScript programmers.
 This tour provides an overview of the major components of the language in C# 8 and earlier.
 If you want to explore the language through interactive examples, try the [introduction to C#](../tutorials/intro-to-csharp/index.md) tutorials.

 C# is an object-oriented, ***component-oriented*** programming.
 C# provides language constructs to support directly these concepts, making C# a natural language in which to create and use software components.
-Since its inception, C# has added features to support new workloads and emerging software design practices.
+Since its origin, C# has added features to support new workloads and emerging software design practices.

-Several C# features aid in the construction of robust and durable applications. ***Garbage collection*** automatically reclaims memory occupied by unreachable unused objects. ***Exception handling*** provides a structured and extensible approach to error detection and recovery. ***Lambda expressions*** suppport functional programming techniques. ***Query syntax*** creates a common pattern for working with data from any source.
+Several C# features aid in the construction of robust and durable applications. ***Garbage collection*** automatically reclaims memory occupied by unreachable unused objects. ***Exception handling*** provides a structured and extensible approach to error detection and recovery. ***Lambda expressions*** support functional programming techniques. ***Query syntax*** creates a common pattern for working with data from any source.
 Language support for ***asynchronous operations*** provides syntax for building distributed systems. ***Pattern matching*** provides syntax to easily separate data from algorithms in modern distributed systems.
 C# has a ***unified type system***.
 All C# types, including primitive types such as `int` and `double`, inherit from a single root `object` type.
-Thus, all types share a set of common operations, and values of any type can be stored, transported, and operated upon in a consistent manner.
-Furthermore, C# supports both user-defined reference types and value types, allowing dynamic allocation of objects as well as in-line storage of lightweight structures.
+All types share a set of common operations.
+Values of any type can be stored, transported, and operated upon in a consistent manner.
+Furthermore, C# supports both user-defined reference types and value types.
+C# allows dynamic allocation of objects and in-line storage of lightweight structures.

-To ensure that C# programs and libraries can evolve over time in a compatible manner, much emphasis has been placed on ***versioning*** in C#'s design.
+C# emphasizes ***versioning*** to ensure programs and libraries can evolve over time in a compatible manner.
 Aspects of C#'s design that were directly influenced by versioning considerations include the separate `virtual` and `override` modifiers, the rules for method overload resolution, and support for explicit interface member declarations.

 ## Hello world